All the best Christmas Fundraisers

 But amongst the hustle and bustle it is also a time when many people try to think of the needs of others, either in their own community or further afield.

-Its also a great time for some festive Christmas Fundraising Ideas!
+Its a great time for some festive Xmas Fundraising Ideas!

-Below are some of the top Christmas Fundraisers many of which have been sent in by different non profit groups around the world:
+Below are some great Festive Fundraisers many of which have been sent in by different non profit groups around the world:

 These are the commonest items sold but there may be local traditions where you live.